 While cars are typically built to last, there are several types of components that just don’t hold up over time.

 One of these types is a moving part.
-Parts that move will rub against other surfaces or itself.
+Parts that move will rub against other surfaces or themselves.
 This will eventually cause wear and tear and over time, degrade the component.
 This is true of almost any part that moves in your car, whether it’s a 360-degree full range of motion or simply just small vibrations over time.

 Another type of component that is almost guaranteed to need service or replacement at some point is an electronic component.